1. HOME

 Consistently being fearful and therefore breathing shallowly can become a vicious cycle.

-The only way to break the cycle is to learn and use good breathing habits.
+The only way to break the cycle is to learn to recognize the early warning signs that we are putting ourselves under pressure and take heed of them.

 To get the best from these exercises give yourself unhurried time and wear loose comfortable clothing.